WICG/lang-client-hint/draft-west-lang-client-hint.md

 Language preferences expose quite a bit of entropy to the web.
 User agents ought to exercise judgement before granting access to this information, and MAY impose restrictions above and beyond the secure transport and delegation requirements noted above.
 For instance, user agents could choose to deliver the `Sec-CH-Lang` header only on navigation, but not on subresource requests.
+User agents SHOULD deliver the `Sec-CH-Lang` header when the user enters the url manually.
 Likewise, they could offer users control over the values revealed to servers, or gate access on explicit user interaction via a permission prompt or via a settings interface.